NedaTavakoli/Voter-Turnout-Prediction/index.md

 ### Unsupervised Learning

-Unsupervised Learning
+#### K-means

-We used the state election policy dataset to perform K-means clustering.

-We used the elbow method to determine the ideal number of clusters:
+We performed K-means clustering on the state election policy dataset and employed the elbow method to determine the ideal number of clusters:

 ![Elbow Method](plots/Kmeans/output_6_0.png)

+Ideal number of clusters = 3.

 ![K-means](plots/Kmeans/newplot.png)

-Silhouette Score of k-means clustering = 0.538
+Silhouette Score (higher is better) = 0.538

+#### Feature Extraction

 Further, to determine which policies have the most impact on voter turnout, we performed Feature Extraction using the SelectKBest method which outputs the K features with the highest scores.